 The Board and its responsibilities

-The Audit Committee has the primary responsibility of monitoring the quality of internal controls and ensuring that the financial performance of RA International is properly measured and reported on.
+The Audit and Risk Committee has the primary responsibility of monitoring the quality of internal controls and ensuring that the financial performance of RA International is properly measured and reported on.
 It receives and reviews reports from the executive management team and external auditors relating to the interim and annual accounts and the accounting and internal control systems in use throughout the Group.
-The Audit Committee meets no less than twice in each financial year and has unrestricted access to the Company’s external auditors.
+The Audit and Risk Committee meets no less than three times in each financial year and has unrestricted access to the Company’s external auditors.

 The Remuneration Committee reviews the performance of the executive directors and makes recommendations to the Board on matters relating to their remuneration and terms of service.
 The Remuneration Committee also makes recommendations to the Board on proposals for the granting of share options and other equity incentives pursuant to any employee share option scheme or equity incentive plans in operation from time to time.
 The Remuneration Committee meets as and when necessary.
 In exercising this role, the Directors have regard to the recommendations put forward in the QCA Code.

-The Remuneration Committee consists of the following persons: Philip Haydn-Slater as Chair, Sangita Shah and Ian Henderson.
+The Remuneration Committee consists of the following persons: Sangita Shah and Paul Jaques.

 The Board believes that running a sustainable business should benefit everyone, including its customers, employees and the host communities in locations in which the Group operates.
 Having a multi-cultural and multi-lingual workforce of people who know how things work in Africa and beyond is key to delivering this.
 Accordingly, RA International staff, from the Directors to local employees cooperate respectfully with people on the ground, building trust and goodwill.
 The Group provides stable employment and training to local unskilled or semi-skilled labourers.
 In this way, the Group has a direct impact on the wellbeing of its employees’ families, and on the local economy in general, and the Directors take this responsibility seriously.